jisshub/react-complete-guide/README.md

 ![](./images/screen-11.jpg 'image')

-> **What if api from which user tried to fetch data doesn't exit and server returns a response object that user not expected?**
+> **What if api from which user tried to fetch data doesn't exit and server returns a response object user not expected?**

 - How to catch such errors?